tradervue/api-docs/users.md

 }
 ```

-All fields shown are required.
+The username, plan, email, and password fields shown are required.

 To create a user with a trial period, include the `trial_end` parameter, as in the following example: